South Dakota Alternative Teacher Certification

 Types of Alternative Teaching Licenses in South Dakota

-As of 2015 South Dakota recognized only one alternative route to teacher licensure for most candidates, the Alternative Certification Program.
-Eligible military personnel may also pursue the Troops to Teachers program.
+As of 2019 South Dakota recognized only one alternative route to teacher licensure for most candidates, the Alternative Certification Program.

 Alternative Certification Program

 Before applying to this program, the applicant must have an offer of employment from a school in South Dakota.
-To be eligible for the program, the applicant must have at least a bachelor’s degree from an accredited university with a major in the subject he or she plans to teach at the secondary grade levels.
-The applicant must pass a screening with a Department of Education coordinator.
+To be eligible for the program, the applicant must have at least a bachelor’s degree from an accredited university with a major in the subject he or she plans to teach at the secondary grade levels (for career and technical education subjects, an associate’s degree may be acceptable).
+The applicant must pass an interview-style screening with a Department of Education coordinator.
 Admitted candidates will complete an online teacher preparation program through one of South Dakota’s program providers.
 Candidates have two years in which to complete the program, which may be extended for one year upon review.
-Candidates must also pass the appropriate Praxis II exam(s) and receive a certification recommendation from the assigned school mentor to qualify for full certification.
+Candidates must also pass the appropriate Praxis subject-area exam(s) and receive a certification recommendation from their assigned school mentor to qualify for full certification.

 Testing Requirements for South Dakota Alternative Certification

-As is the case for traditional route educators, alternative route educators in South Dakota must pass the Praxis II Principles of Learning and Teaching (PLT) and Praxis II content-area exam(s) for the endorsement sought.
+As is the case for traditional route educators, alternative route educators in South Dakota must pass the Praxis Principles of Learning and Teaching (PLT) and Praxis content-area exam(s) for the endorsement sought.
+Teacher candidates who have at least two years of full-time teaching experience may be eligible to waive the PLT, but not the subject assessments.

 Transferring Teaching Licenses from Another State